candera/wcpad/ReadMe.txt

 TODO:

-* Update tracking to use C4S3 and C3 rectangles.
-Probably need to restructure to track one border at a time.
+* Update software to track single border and fingertip in main loop
-* See what effect using white/black boundaries has on detection
-* Try using the OpenCV tracking features again
-* How does gathering more noise data affect finger detection?
-* Would more smoothing help?
-* What about a L2 metric between color data?
-* Track border corners
+* Repackage app as a DLL that can report results to a C# app
 * Map bordered region to a new 100x100 image
 * Why is CPU so high?
 Anything I can do to lower it?
-* Detect image of hand purely as difference against background

 DEFER:
+* Track border corners
+* How does gathering more noise data affect finger detection?
+* Try using the OpenCV tracking features again
+* See what effect using white/black boundaries has on detection
 * Try tracking corner points - what happens when corner is obscured?
 And then comes back?
+* Would more smoothing help?
+* Detect image of hand purely as difference against background

+DISCARD:
+* What about a L2 metric between color data?

 DONE:
+* Update tracking to use C4S3 and C3 rectangles.
+Probably need to restructure to track one border at a time.
 * Add check for convexity of quadrangles: sometimes "boomerangs" get tracked
 * Update tracking to follow quadrangles that have only three corners or sides visible
 * Try to repro crash that happened when I left the app running for a long time